 Chances are that there may be more than one page being rendered in webview one after another and we need to track all the pages rendered in webview.

 Well we don’t need to worry much as the above-mentioned function will be called every time when a web page is loaded in the webview, either it is the same page or a new one.
-You just need to fetch the URL of the opened web page, identify that which page is opened and accordingly apply a condition to send Screenview hit by defining appropriate screen name for each different page opened in webview.
+You just need to fetch the URL of the opened web page, identify which page is opened, and accordingly apply a condition to send Screenview hit by defining the appropriate screen name for each different page opened in webview.

-As above we have tracked a web-page as Screenview in App Property of Google Analytics, it is necessary that we restrict the same page from being tracked as Pageview in Web Property of Google Analytics at that particular instance.
+As above we have tracked a web page as Screenview in App Property of Google Analytics, it is necessary that we restrict the same page from being tracked as Pageview in Web Property of Google Analytics at that particular instance.

 To do so we will set a unique identifier for App Webview, by altering the UserAgent of it.
 This will help us identify whether the web page is being rendered in the webview of your Application.

 Also, this will be the key point for us to restrict the firing of pageview hit in the Google Tag Manager configuration.